Florida State vs. Georgia Predictions & Picks - Women's NCAA Tournament First Round

 Florida State Schedule Analysis

-- The Seminoles' best win of the season came in a 70-57 victory versus the No. 13 Duke Blue Devils on January 29.
+- The Seminoles' best win this season came in a 70-57 victory over the No. 13 Duke Blue Devils on January 29.

 Florida State 2022-23 Best Wins